best travel gifts

 50. Base Layer

 If traveling during the colder months, pack a couple of long-sleeved base layers.
-This one helps retain body heat, wicks away moisture, and is very comfortable.
+I like to wear a base layer that retains body heat, wicks away moisture, and is very comfortable.

 51. Washable Ballet Flats

-These shoes are amazing because they are machine washable.
-After a trip or even while you’re on the road, you’ll be easily able to clean your shoes and look sharp.
-I think this might be my favorite find!
+Washable flats are amazing because you can clean them on the go.
+After a trip or even while you’re on the road, you’ll be easily able to clean your shoes.

 52. Travel Shirt with Hidden Pockets